 The shortcut I like the best for saving online, though, is this:

-I’ve earned over $400 in cash back from Ebates since I started using it in earnest a few years ago.
-Along the way, I’ve learned a bunch of tips and tricks to get the most cash back from this online-rebate machine; you can learn more about them here.
+I’ve earned over $600 in cash back from Ebates since I started using it in earnest a few years ago.
+Along the way, I’ve learned a bunch of tips and tricks to get the most cash back from this online-rebate machine.

 More recently, I’ve tried a similar program called BeFrugal.
 It works about the same as Ebates, but I’ve noticed that its cash-back percentages at many popular online retailers are even higher than those Ebates offers!
 (Plus, they offer cash back at some of my favorite online merchants that aren’t part of the Ebates family.)